johnros/johnros.github.com/quotes.md

 - Andere kochen auch nur mit Wasser ("Others also just cook with water") -- Old German saying.

 - If I had an hour to solve a problem I'd spend 55 minutes thinking about the problem and 5 minutes thinking about solutions-- Albert Einstein.

+- Nothing is stronger than an idea whose time has come-- Victor Hugo

 ## Statistics